HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.30/library/get-ovcommandtrace.md

 ## Description

-This Cmdlet will assist the user in setting up the PowerShell environment to generate and capture Verbose output from HPOV Library Cmdlets.
-Once this Cmdlet has been executed, the prior HPOV Cmdlets can be executed, without the need of using the `-Cerbose` switch.
+This Cmdlet will assist the user in setting up the PowerShell environment to generate and capture Verbose output from OV Library Cmdlets.
+Once this Cmdlet has been executed, the prior OV Cmdlets can be executed, without the need of using the `-Cerbose` switch.

 Cmdlet output will be captured using the built-in Microsoft PowerShell Start-Transcript provider.
 A transcript trace file will be saved in either the current working directory, or specified using the `-Location` parameter.